tegorman13/Dissertation/docs/Sections/htw_gfm.md

 Model (ALM).
-This preference for EXAM was particularly pronounced for participants in the constant training conditions (note the positive coefficients on ModelEXAM:conditVaried interaction terms **?@tbl-htw-ee-e23**).
-This pattern is clearly illustrated in **?@fig-htw-best-model**, which plots the difference in model errors between ALM and EXAM for each individual participant.
+This preference for EXAM was particularly pronounced for participants in the constant training conditions (note the positive coefficients on ModelEXAM:conditVaried interaction terms
+<a href="#tbl-htw-ee-e23" class="quarto-xref">Table 14</a>).
+This
+pattern is clearly illustrated in
+<a href="#fig-htw-best-model" class="quarto-xref">Figure 22</a>, which
+plots the difference in model errors between ALM and EXAM for each individual participant.
 Both varied and constant conditions have a greater proportion of subjects better fit by EXAM (positive error differences), with the magnitude of EXAM’s advantage visibly larger for the constant group.

 The superior performance of EXAM, especially for the constant training groups, may initially seem counterintuitive.
 One might assume that